conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 The ``cmake_find_package`` is a different approach.
-It will generate one ``find<package_name>.cmake`` for each dedenpency from the information that Conan has about the dependency tree.
+It will generate one ``find<package_name>.cmake`` for each dependency from the information that Conan has about the dependency tree.
 We can use it with modern CMake target approach.
 Every target is transitive, so, in our case, the libcurl target will contain the OpenSSL and zlib information too.